-As an additional first language programme for those students who speak Mandarin, Cantonese or other Chinese dialect at home and have developed their native-like competence in previous years.
+This is an additional first language programme for those students who speak Mandarin, Cantonese or other Chinese dialects at home and have developed their native-like competence in previous years.
+This pathway is well suited to those students who have completed ICHK's Kingston Chinese Programme.